ankushdhojkarki/Python-Mini-Projects/Password Generator/README.md

 🎯 Password Generator
-A simple, interactive terminal-based program that generates strong, random passwords based on the user's preferences.
+    A simple terminal-based program to generate strong, random passwords based on user preferences.

 📌 How It Works
-- Prompts the user to choose whether to include:
+- Asks the user if they want to include:
-  • Letters (uppercase and lowercase)
+  - Letters (uppercase and lowercase)
-  • Numbers
+  - Numbers
-  • Symbols (e.g., !@#$%&*)
+  - Symbols (!@#$%&*)
-- Makes sure the user selects at least one character type.
+- Ensures at least one character type is selected.
-- Asks for the desired password length and validates the input.
+- Prompts for the desired password length and validates input.
-- Generates a random password using the selected criteria.
+- Randomly generates a password using the selected options.
-- Displays the password.
+- Displays the password on the screen.
-- Asks the user if they want to generate another one.
+- Offers to generate another password or exit.
-- Handles invalid input using a `try-except` block.
+- Handles invalid inputs using try-except blocks.

 📁 Files Included
-- `mainr.py` — Main Python script for the password generator.
+- mainr.py — Main Python script for the password generator.

 ▶️ How to Run
 1. Open your terminal or command prompt.
-2. Navigate to the folder where the file is located.
+2. Navigate to the directory containing the file.
-3. Run the script with:
+3. Run the following command:

-    ```bash
    python main.py

-4. Follow the prompts to generate your password.
+4. Follow the on-screen instructions to generate your password.